Snaacky/thewiki/docs/tutorials/comparison.md

 ==- :icon-file-code: Initial script [!badge variant="danger" text="Required"]

 The basic `comp.vpy` script to get started.
-This script includes the required dependencies and features to run and get the best experience out of VSPreview.
+This script includes the required dependencies and features to run and get the best experience out of VSPreview for creating your comparisons.

 ```py
 ## Dependencies: Allows vspreview to run (required; do not remove)